 Recalibration is typically a two-step process.
 The first involves flushing a special fluid through the sensor to clean it and the second is to test it at various %BAC levels to ascertain it’s accuracy.
 The unit is then reset at the various levels until it is back within the acceptable variance norms for the particular sensor type.
 Additionally the breathalyser airway may be serviced and cleared during this process.

 The recalibration process needs to be conducted by a trained professional.
 Do not try doing it yourself as you will likely damage the sensor also the testing aspect requires specialist laboratory equipment.

-Opening any Breathalysers Australia unit will void your warranty.
+Opening any Breathalysers New Zealand unit will void your warranty.